• Skip to primary navigation

 Air France planes grounded in France due to strikes, indicating the importance of travel insurance for France

 Major airlines such as Ryanair, Air France, and easyJet were heavily affected, with Ryanair experiencing over 300 daily delays.
-These disruptions impact flights both within and passing through French airspace.
+These disruptions often impact flights both within and passing through French airspace.

 Weather-Related Delays